JohnEarnest/Octo/docs/FAQ.md

 - "Unroll" a loop into a fixed sequence of operations, saving a conditional and `jump` for each loop iteration.
 - "Inline" subroutines by substituting their bodies into call sites, saving a `:call` and `return`.
 Sometimes when you inline a subroutine, you'll realize there's other book-keeping instructions that can be removed.

 Reconsider your register choices.
 Are you making use of all your registers?
 Can you avoid recomputing something (or loading it from memory again) by stashing it in an available register?
-Sometimes it's worth it to reserve some registers simply to always have a useful constant on hand.
+Sometimes it is worthwhile to reserve some registers simply to always have a useful constant on hand.
 Initialize registers in a batch. `i := NNN  load vf` can fill 16 registers in 2 cycles.

 Instead of making a decision inside a hot loop, could you hoist the decision outside the loop?
 This might require you to split the loop into two or more alternate versions.
 Alternatively, could you use self-modifying code to rewrite part of the loop up-front?